 At Mamaland Safaris we are specialised in private safaris so you will be travelling in a private 4×4 vehicle with your own safari guide.
 All our vehicles have a pop-up roof for game-viewing on the savannah.
 Your tour guide will take care of all practical aspects during the safari so you can relax and enjoy your holiday.

 We like to take our visitors on a journey through Uganda.
-By this we mean that you are not just taken from activity to activity, you will go home having a feeling that you have actually experienced Uganda as well.
+By this we mean that you are not just taken from activity to activity, additionally you will go home having a feeling that you have actually experienced Uganda as well.
 When time allows we encourage stops in villages, scenic locations and markets along the way as well as trying of local food.

 You might have the picture of dusty roads and tuff conditions when you think of a safari in Africa.
-But the fact is that the infrastructure in Uganda has improved a lot in the last few years so most longer drives are on comfortable roads where a longer distance can be covered without problem.
+But the fact is that the infrastructure in Uganda has improved a lot in the last few years.
+Most longer drives are on comfortable roads where a longer distance can be covered without problem.
 Within the parks and when going off the beaten trek in Eastern Uganda we will encounter more basic road conditions though.
 In these situations you can still feel secure we only operate with 4×4 vehicles that are maintained to manage these conditions.

-Practical tips for a Uganda safari
+Practical tips for a safari to Uganda

 Ones you have your tour in Uganda booked there are a few things to think about before you travel.